 It is no longer just large companies that can benefit from modern business intelligence.
-In the cloud, there are simple yet powerful solutions that are specially designed for startups and SMEs.
+In the cloud, there are simple yet powerful solutions for startups and SMBs.
 With Cyfe, Geckoboard, Datapine, Bime and Klipfolio, we have carefully examined five sophisticated alternatives for beginners and profiles.

 Cyfe, Geckoboard, Datapine, Bime and Klipfolio

 The range of products is now quite wide.
-Established enterprise providers such as Tableau Software, Pentaho, or Qlik as well as young startups provide online services that work according to the self-service principle and optimally cover all processes related to integration, processing, visualization, evaluation and sharing of business data.
+Established enterprise providers as well as young startups provide online services that work according to the self-service principle.
+And optimally cover all processes related to integration, processing, visualization, evaluation and sharing of business data.
 These include, for example, Cyfe from the USA, Geckoboard from Great Britain, Datapine from Berlin, Bime from France, and Klipfolio from Canada.
-With the exception of Klipfolio, which was founded in 2001, all companies started between 2009 and 2012.
+With the exception of Klipfolio, all companies started between 2009 and 2012.

-As for the costs: The wage prices range between around 20 euros per month (Cyfe) and around 600 euros per month (Bime).
+As for the costs: The wage prices range between around 20 euros per month (Cyfe).
+And around 600 euros per month (Bime).
 Klipfolio, Datapine, and Bime offer a free trial period of 14 days, gecko board of one month.
-In a functionally responsible version, Cyfe can be tested indefinitely.
+In a functionally responsible version, you can test Cyfe indefinitely.
 At first, glance, when it comes to rights, there isn’t that much force between public tools.
 All offer the option of importing static files, managing external data sources, creating individual dashboards with various charts and diagrams, and easily sharing them with colleagues.
 However, as we will see shortly, in practice, despite the many similarities, not every solution belongs to every management scenario.

-When choosing the right BI solution, the first question is what kind of data you want to analyze, where it is, and how it should be integrated into the system.
+When choosing the right BI solution, the first question is what kind of data you want to analyze, where it is, and how you should integrate it into the system.
 From simple files in standard formats such as CSV, Excel or XML, to database systems such as MySQL or PostgreSQL, to online services, business apps, and even complex big data applications: The tested products offer support for a wide variety of data sources and integrations.
 Everyone has to check here in individual cases whether their data sources are offered by the respective manufacturers.

 When it comes to integrating online services, Datapine only supports Facebook Ads and Google Analytics.
 Rather, the manufacturer focuses on comprehensive database integration.
 The system supports MySQL, Oracle, PostgreSQL, and Microsoft SQL and enables cross-database analysis.
 This means that CMS, e-commerce, or CRM systems, which are usually based on such a relational database system, can easily be used as a data source.
 And best of all, no SQL knowledge is required to create database queries.